Andcart/sola-dk/README.md

 ## How It Works

-1.  **Initialization**: The `CrossChainBridgeListener` starts, reading configuration details (like RPC URLs) from a `.env` file and instantiating all the necessary components.
+1.  **Initialization**: The `CrossChainBridgeListener` starts, reading configuration details (like RPC URLs and contract addresses) from a `.env` file and instantiating all necessary components.

 2.  **Connection**: It uses `BlockchainConnector` instances to establish and verify connections to both the source and destination chain RPC endpoints.

 3.  **Listening Loop**: The `BridgeContractMonitor` enters an asynchronous loop.
-In each iteration, it queries a range of blocks on the source chain for new `Transfer` events directed to a predefined "bridge vault" address.
+In each iteration, it queries a range of blocks on the source chain for new `Transfer` events directed to the configured "bridge vault" address.

 4.  **Event Processing**: When a new event is detected, its raw log data is passed to the `EventProcessor`.
 The processor decodes the event's arguments (e.g., sender, amount) and then makes a non-blocking HTTP request to the CoinGecko API to get the current USD price of the transferred token (WETH in this simulation).